Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 manali leh highway bikepacking

-Starting from Manali (at around 2000 meters), however, you will immediately have to cross the Rohtang Pass, at 3978 meters above sea level.
-Consider that the Rohtang Pass does not open at the same time as the Manali Leh Highway, in 2023 they opened in mid-June.
-There is a tunnel from Manali that avoids the pass, it is not allowed to cycle through it although we know that several cyclists have done it.
-We honestly think it is quite dangerous so we do not recommend it.
-If you start your trip before the opening of the pass you can take a lift through the tunnel.
+There is a tunnel from Manali that avoids the pass, but it is not allowed to cycle through it, even though several cyclists have done so.
+We honestly think it is pretty dangerous, so we do not recommend it.
+If you start your trip before the opening of the pass, you can take a lift through the tunnel.

-If you don’t have time to cycle Spiti Valley and your focus is only on the Manali Leh Highway, our advice is to start from Manali anyway.
+If you don’t have time to cycle the Spiti Valley and your focus is only on the Manali Leh Highway, our advice is to start from Manali anyway.

 Acclimatization and Altitude Sickness